Forex Education

 Management of risks

-The management of risk is the best thing in twin-trading.
+The management of risk is the best thing in twin trading.
 You can cover up the losses of the positions that are still open with the help of the profits you have locked for the positions that have been closed by that time.
-For instance, you have opened 3 trades of lots of 0.33 sizes each and opted for exit positions at 10 pips, 20 pips, and 30 pips as your stop loss position.
-Now when the market moves to the 30 pips, your first and second exit positions will be closed, and their profit will be locked.
-You can use that profit to cover up the losses if you lose the trade at 30 pips stop loss position.
+For instance, you have opened three trades of lots of 0.33 sizes each and opted for exit positions at ten pips, 20 pips, and 30 pips as your stop loss position.
+When the market moves to the 30 pips, your first and second exit positions will be closed, and their profit will be locked.
+You can use that profit to cover the losses if you lose the trade at 30 pips stop loss position.

-Thus twin-trading in forex helps in locking profits and reducing the risk of losses.
+Thus, twin trading in forex helps lock profits and reduce the risk of losses.

 Fxigor